Hannziegel/portfolio-microverse/README.md

 # Portfolio - Mobile version

-> A mobile version of a portfolio using a template
+> A mobile version of a portfolio using a template.
+Project created to better understand HTML, CSS, Linters, Git Flow, Flexbox and Grid concepts

 ## Built With